What is DNS? The internet doesn’t work without it

 However, a zone doesn’t have to be restricted to one domain name or a single server.
 A number of zones can exist on the same server.
 Furthermore, each zone typically exists on multiple servers, using automatic replication to keep the copies in sync.

 Zones are separated at the dots in a URL.
 This allows the TLD name server to delegate a subzone to a child domain (e.g., careers.example.com, blog.example.com).

 Part of the DDI triad

 DNS provides IP addresses, DHCP assigns IP addresses, and IPAM manages IP resources.
 Bringing these core services together into a BlueCat platform solution can transform network management.

 Building out DNS services requires a layered approach to your architecture.
 This includes internal recursive, internal authoritative, external recursive, and external authoritative layers.
 To be sure, there are pros and cons to each.
-Our DNS infrastructure deployment best practices guide discusses these layers in-depth, as well as deployment options for DHCP.
+Learn more about available solutions to build a network foundation that is reliable, secure, and resilient.